Prospect Park station (BMT lines): Station layout

-At the north end of the station, the two express tracks, used by B and Q trains, ramp down into a tunnel under Flatbush Avenue parallel to the IRT Eastern Parkway Line before merging with the BMT Fourth Avenue Line at DeKalb Avenue while the local tracks curve to the northeast and become an open cut after a short tunnel towards Franklin Avenue.
+At the north end of the station, B and Q trains ramp down into a tunnel under Flatbush Avenue, running parallel to the IRT Eastern Parkway Line before merging with the BMT Fourth Avenue Line at DeKalb Avenue while the shuttle curves to the northeast and becomes an open cut route after a short tunnel towards Franklin Avenue.
 The platforms are split into two sections at this end separated by a beige concrete wall.
-The Franklin Avenue Shuttle terminates on the northbound local track while the southbound one is only used for train storage or construction reroutes.

-South of the station, there are crossovers and switches as the Brighton Line becomes a four-track corridor to Ocean Parkway.
+At the south end of the station, there are crossovers and switches as the Brighton Line becomes a four-track corridor to Ocean Parkway.
 B trains stay on the express track and run to Brighton Beach; Q trains switch to the local track and run to Coney Island–Stillwell Avenue.

 Artwork

 The 1994 artwork here is called Brighton Clay Re-Leaf by Susan Tunick.
 It features ceramic tiles in both station entrances/exits that depict leaves to symbolize Prospect Park.
 This artwork is also at Parkside Avenue.